Instant Pot Cauliflower Mash

 Can I make this mashed cauliflower ahead of time?

-Can I keep left over mashed cauliflower?
+Can I keep leftover mashed cauliflower?

-If you're making the full recipe (about 4 pounds of whole cauliflower), you'll want to use 2 ½ to 3 pounds of florets.
+If you’re making a full recipe (4 pounds +/-), use 2 1/2 to 3 pounds of florets.

-What kind of herbs do I suggest?
+What kind of herbs should I use?

 As I finish this recipe on December 22 of 2021, I have a package of frozen cauliflower mash with roasted garlic ready for Christmas dinner.
 We’re at a little historic adobe in Alpine, TX. with a very basic kitchen.
 I already have 1 dish out of the way!